Annual Renewal

 3. Do I need to renew if I’m an initial registrant?

-Yes.
-All CASLPO registrants are required to renew by October 1st each year, including initial registrants.
-A 20% late fee will be incurred if you do not complete your renewal before October 1st at 11:59 pm EDT.
 A Notice of Intention to Suspend will be sent to you and you will be given 30 days to complete the online renewal form and pay the required annual fee and late fee.
 If you have not completed your online renewal and paid the fees within those 30 days, you will be suspended.
-The Public Register will reflect your suspended status and your employer will also be notified.

 4. What happens if I don't renew?

-You will also receive a Notice of Intention to Suspend and you will be given 30 days to complete the online renewal form and pay the required annual fee and late fee or resign from the College.
+You will also receive a Notice of Intention to Suspend, and you will be given 30 days to complete the online renewal form and pay the required annual fee and late fee or resign from the College.

 5. Can I complete a paper renewal form?

-1. Use your smartphone, tablet, iPad.
+1. Use your smartphone, tablet, or iPad.

 2. Use the computer of a family member or a colleague; or